Radiology: Teleradiology

+Patient interaction

+Some radiologists, like teleradiologists, have no interaction with patients.
+Other radiologists, like interventional radiologists, primarily interact with patients and spend less time analyzing images.
+Diagnostic radiologists tend to spend the majority of their time analyzing images and a minority of their time interacting with patients.
+Compared to the healthcare provider who sends the patient to have images interpreted by a diagnostic radiologist, the radiologist usually does not know as much about the patient's clinical status or have as much influence on what action should be taken based on the images.
+Thus, the diagnostic radiologist reports image findings directly to that healthcare provider and often provides recommendations, who then takes the appropriate next steps for recommendations about medical management.
+Because radiologists undergo training regarding risks associated with different types of imaging tests and image-guided procedures, radiologists are the healthcare providers who generally educate patients about those risks to enable informed consent, not the healthcare provider requesting the test or procedure.

 Professional training

 United States

 Radiology is a field in medicine that has expanded rapidly after 2000 due to advances in computer technology, which is closely linked to modern imaging techniques.
-Applying for residency positions in radiology is relatively competitive.
+Applying for residency positions in radiology has become highly competitive.
 Applicants are often near the top of their medical school classes, with high USMLE (board) examination scores.
 Diagnostic radiologists must complete prerequisite undergraduate education, four years of medical school to earn a medical degree (D.O. or M.D.), one year of internship, and four years of residency training.
-After residency, radiologists may pursue one or two years of additional specialty fellowship training.
+After residency, most radiologists pursue one or two years of additional specialty fellowship training.